qu-genesis/metro_transit_pings/README.md

 - This covers 8:00-9:10 AM Central Time (both CDT and CST)
 - **Monday-Friday only**

 You can also trigger it manually from the Actions tab for testing.

-## Troubleshooting

-### Not receiving alerts?

-1. Check GitHub Actions → Workflow runs for errors
-2. Verify your secrets are set correctly
-3. Check that you're within the active time window
-4. Run `python test_api.py` to verify API access

-### Getting duplicate alerts?

-The state management system should prevent this, but if it happens:
-1. Check if `alert_state.json` is being persisted correctly
-2. Verify the artifact upload/download is working in GitHub Actions

-### Wrong timezone?

-The config uses `America/Chicago` (Central Time).
-GitHub Actions runs in UTC, but the code handles conversion automatically.

 ## Credits